vishvAsa/sanskrit/vyAkaraNam/whitney/21_Chapter_XVII_DERIVATION_OF_DECLINABLE_STEMS.md

 `Dharaṇi` and one or two other late words are probably variants to stems in `anī`.
 From a reduplicated root-form comes -`paptani`.
-From desiderative stems are made `rurukṣáṇi`, `siṣāsáni`, and (with prefix) `ā-çuçukṣáṇi`.
+From desiderative stems are made `rurukṣáṇi`, `siṣāsáni`, and (with prefix) `ā-śuśukṣáṇi`.
 And a small number of words appear to attach themselves to an `s`-aorist stem: thus, `parṣáṇi`, `sakṣáṇi`, `carṣaṇí`.

 c\.
 It is questionable whether the infinitives in `ṣaṇí` (978) are to be